SELLAS: Why The Bear Case Might Not Hold Up

 Even within the U.S. contingent, it is not obvious that all or even most BAT patients would receive venetoclax.
 These are CR2 patients already in remission.
 Venetoclax combined with a hypomethylating agent carries real toxicity: severe cytopenias, risk of tumor lysis syndrome, and serious infections including fatal sepsis.
 For a fragile, already depleted patient currently in remission, an investigator might reasonably choose observation over an aggressive, toxic, off-label regimen.
 The decision to use venetoclax-based maintenance in a transplant-ineligible CR2 patient is not automatic, even at a major U.S. cancer center.

 But return to the timeline.
 Seventy-two events by December 26, and now more than ten weeks of silence.
 In a population where 6- to 8-month mOS is the benchmark, the slowing of events is itself data.
-Combined with two positive IDMC reviews of unblinded data, the geographic reality of venetoclax access, and the limited efficacy of the remaining BAT options, the specific bear case that the control arm will produce an unprecedented mOS seems to rest on assumptions about drug access and efficacy that do not hold up well.
+Combined with two positive IDMC reviews of unblinded data, the predominance of observation in this setting, the geographic reality of venetoclax access, and the limited efficacy of the remaining BAT maintenance options, the specific bear case that the control arm will produce an unprecedented mOS seems to rest on assumptions that do not hold up well.

 None of this guarantees that REGAL will succeed.
 The study could fail for any number of reasons, including a real but underpowered treatment effect diluted by non-responders, better-than-expected BAT performance driven by trial-enrichment for fitter patients, or the inherent variability of immune responses across a 126-patient study.
 The market started pricing in trial success in recent months, which reflects the fact that at some point any further delay of the readout is more likely signal than noise.